ssinai1/sokolog/Readme.md

-# Sokoban solver - warehouse work with prolog
+# Sokoban solver - warehouse work with Prolog

-This project is a by-product of learning prolog.
+This project is a by-product of learning Prolog.

 Tested with SWI-Prolog 8.4.2.